 2. I wanted a solid understanding of the costs involved, and if there were to be any follow-up treatments or unexpected costs that might rear up down the line (which seemed common with other hair loss “solutions”)

 3. To understand exactly how it would look on me, and how the tattoo would compliment my original hairline and work with the shape of my face.

 Fortunately, all these goals were achieved in my consultation.
 I was excited to review all of Kate’s work and see that she was amongst the best in the business, and to know that I would be looking at 2-4 treatments with a set cost for the desired outcome.
-It was also reassuring to learn that I would receive a complimentary touch up in the first 12 months, if any excessive fading occurred, for whatever reason.
-Kate explained that the tattoo would restore my natural hairline and so it would appear as subtle, natural and realistic as possible, which was exactly what I was after.
-I didn’t hesitate, and booked in.
+It was also reassuring to learn that I would receive a complimentary touch-up in the first 12 months, if any excessive fading occurred, for whatever reason.
+Kate explained that the tattoo would restore my natural hairline so it would appear as subtle, natural, and realistic as possible, which was exactly what I was after.
+I didn’t hesitate and booked in.

 The most common question I’ve had since having SMP done is, does it hurt?
 And the answer is, yes.
 As SMP is a tattoo directly on the scalp, it’s no surprise that it is not the most pleasant sensation.
 However, it is definitely far from unbearable or excruciating, and as the tattoo being applied is a variety of tiny dots, as opposed to heavy lines or shading in regular tattooing, I would say that it’s similar, but not as painful as a regular tattoo.

 The sessions lasted for a few hours with regular breaks as requested, and following the appointments, I was able to carry out my regular daily tasks.
 There was no downtime, and aftercare was as simple as not getting it wet for a few days, and applying an all-natural cream to reduce dryness and speed the healing process.
 I found that SMP healed significantly faster than a regular tattoo, and felt completely healed after a week.